Atalanta/chef-kitchen/README.md

 # kitchen

 This cookbook sets up a machine for cookbook testing purposes.
+It will provide:

+- a kitchen user
+- vagrant
+- virtualbox
+- chefdk

 ## Usage